andpalmier/SemProj/report.md

 As mentioned above, system calls are provided by `libzircon.so`, which is a **virtual shared library** that the Zircon kernel provides to userspace, better known as the virtual Dynamic Shared Object or vDSO.
 The system calls are C functions of the form `zx_noun_verb()` or `zx_noun_verb_direct-object()`.
 The expected number of system call that Zircon will include is approximately 100, however some temporary syscalls are currently available, mostly for debug purposes; these temporary syscalls will be removed once *"API/ABI surface is finalized"*.
 Zircon syscalls are generally non-blocking, some exceptions are `wait_one`, `wait_many`, `port_wait` and `thread_sleep`.

 System calls are used to make userspace code interact with kernel objects, almost exclusively using **handles**.
-In the userspace, a handle is a 32bit integer (type `zx_handle_t`).
-Before executing a , Zircon checks that the specified handle parameters refer to an handle that exists in the handle table of the calling process.
+Before executing a syscall, Zircon checks that the specified handle parameters refer to an handle that exists in the handle table of the calling process.
 Moreover, the kernel checks that the handle has the required rights for the requested operation.

 From an access standpoint, system calls fall into three categories: